 There are increasing, perhaps justifiable, concerns about the growing number of nationalist organisations and with it a deepening division within the nationalist movement in Mthwakazi thus raising a potential strategy crisis.

 Lately nationalist pages on online social media platforms such as Facebook have been inundated by calls for the Mthwakazi nationalist organisations to unite as they are perceived to be ideologically and strategically similar.

 This blog questions the very idea that these nationalist groups are ideologically and strategically similar; it raises reservations on the perception that uniformity of opinion within the nationalist movement is of itself an essential, if not indispensable ingredient in fighting for a common cause.

-Although I am, in principle, amenable to the idea of unity of the nationalist organisations, I am quite specifically ambivalent to the form and content of the current calls for unity as these calls seem to be simply based on the transformation of possibilities and probabilities of the benefits of unity into certainties thereof.
+Although we are, in principle, amenable to the idea of unity of the nationalist organisations, we are quite specifically ambivalent to the form and content of the current calls for unity as these calls seem to be simply based on the transformation of possibilities and probabilities of the benefits of unity into certainties thereof.
 These calls are driven more by impatience than objectivity; they are premature, too optimistic and not based on rigorous analyses of the different parties’ ideals and strategies.